We’re overhauling Dgraph’s docs to make them clearer and more approachable. If

 Running a conditional upsert

-The upsert block also allows specifying a conditional mutation block using an@if
+The upsert block also allows specifying a conditional mutation block using an

 directive.
 The mutation is executed only when the specified condition is